Online Currency Converter App – Live Exchange Rates

 External Shocks

-External shocks, such as natural disasters, terrorist attacks, and pandemics, can also impact exchange rates.
-These events can disrupt international trade and investment, leading to volatility in exchange rates.
+Events like natural disasters, terrorist attacks, and pandemics can also shake up exchange rates.
+These upheavals can throw a spanner in the works of international trade and investment, stirring volatility in exchange rates.

 Share This App